baked pears for breakfast, or maybe dessert

 - Using more sugar and butter, particularly brown sugar, will yield a caramel-like syrup in the bottom that you can spoon over the finished fruit, but I think the pears are sweet enough as is.

 - You could also make “syrup” with apple juice and brown sugar in the pan, or add some prunes and cinnamon and a little brown sugar, or hey, bake them whole in honey and sugar with spices like clove or cinnamon.
 In other words: Do whatever you want and it will be delicious.
-(Well, maybe no sardines or olives.)
+(Well, maybe no sardines or olives or anchovies.)

 - Besides the prune idea, walnuts, raisins or dried cranberries could be used as a garnish, and the hollow in the half-pears shouts for a little cream, creme fraiche, yogurt or even ice cream.